mickfuzz/phd4/chapters/2022-4-3-Methodology.md

 #### Coding Game Design Themes

+The aim is to code based on the game elements that are being added to the game.

-Take the MDA framework
+As way of coding initially I considered the MDA framework for the simplicity.

 - mechanics
 - aesthetics
 - dynamics

-As way of coding initially I chose to the MDA framework for the simplicity.

 Later, I note the following limitations.
-- The language is not accessible.
+- The language is not accessible to teachers and learners.
-- The definition of aetheics is widen
+- The definition of aesthetics is very wide incorporating user experience in a way that was not suitable to learners.

 Later consider...